Admissions

 Collaborative environment

-Mainspring Academy is an independent educational institution that provides individualized academic programs where children learn and progress at their own pace.
+As a Hope Haven program, Mainspring Academy is an independent educational institution that provides individualized academic programs where children learn and progress at their own pace.
 We believe students with learning differences can thrive when instruction and curriculum are tailored to their unique needs.

 Collaboration is central to our approach – parents, teachers, therapists, and specialists work together continuously to ensure each child’s program is responsive and supportive of their growth.